NCAR/cisl-visualization-gallery/src/content/visualizations/derecho-graphics.md

 #### Description

 Skin for the <a href="https://www.cisl.ucar.edu/capabilities/derecho">NSF NCAR Derecho Supercomputer</a>, located at the NWSC in Cheyenne, WY.
-The blue background image is a visualization of a simulated Derecho event.
+The blue background image is a time-lapse visualization of data from a 1km WRF simulation run by Craig Schwartz & Ryan Sobash.
+The simulation was based on a real-world Derecho event that occurred on June 29, 2012, over the US.

 #### About the Image